⏰ Reminder: Candidate Questions Due Soon!

 Residents asked to conserve by following their local watering restrictions and checking their irrigation systems and timers

-For additional information about the Phase I Water Shortage Order, visit the District’s website WaterMatters.org/Restrictions.
+For additional information about the Phase II Water Shortage Order, visit the District’s website WaterMatters.org/Restrictions.
 For water conserving tips, visit WaterMatters.org/Water101.

 _______________________________________________________________________________________